irinaNMN/tasks-repository/README.md

 ### description.html

-In this file i seted the title and a top level heading to Description List.
+In this file the title has been set and a top level heading to Description List.
 Created a descriptions list with descriptions of the following HTML terms:

 1) HTML